manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 * `COUNT(*)` to simply get the number of elements in each group
 * or `AVG(field)` to calculate the average value of the field within the group

+For HTTP JSON requests, using a single `aggs` bucket with `limit=0` at the main query level works similarly to a SQL query with `GROUP BY` and `COUNT(*)`, providing equivalent behavior and performance.

 <!-- intro -->
 ##### Example: